tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     :emphasize-lines: 1-2

     def summarise_species_protein_data(fasta_desc_lines):
-        """Return data structure summarising the SwissProt organism and protein data."""
+        """Return data structure summarising the organism and protein data."""

 And then we run the tests again.